Yuzurukyun/TsuserverDR/README.md

 * **uninvite** "ID/char name/edited-to character/showname/char showname/OOC name"
     - Removes a target from your locked area's invite list, so that if they leave, they will not be allowed back until the area is unlocked.
 * **unlock**
-    - Unlocks an area, provided the lock came as a result of /gmlock or /lock.
+    - Unlocks an area, provided the lock came as a result of /lock.
 * **whereis** "ID"
     - Obtains the area a target is.
 * **whois** "ID/char name/showname/OOC name"